Procedure for Enabling an On-Premises Data Center to Access Service VPCs Using Enterprise Router and Transit VPC

 In this example, Default Route Table Association was enabled but Default Route Table Propagation was disabled during the creation of the enterprise router.
 After the virtual gateway attachment is added:- An association is automatically created in the default route table of the enterprise router.

-- You need to manually create a propagation to proceed with 3.
+- You need to manually create a propagation to proceed to 3.

 - On the Direct Connect console, create a virtual gateway.